kanaria69/Mainecoco/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## Where do hamburgers go to dance?
+The meat-ball.